Traffic Modeling with SUMO: a Tutorial: Creating a Synthetic Traffic Scenario

-The result of \verb+duaIterate.py+ is an optimized traffic flow.
-To optimize the flow, the algorithm executes several simulations (the number is a parameter that can be changed).
-For each simulation, the tool finds a set of routes that reduce the travel time for all vehicles.
-The algorithm is executed incrementally: at each iteration, it builds a set of routes by considering the routes and the travel time of the last simulation.
-Two methods can be used when it comes to route choice: Gawron and Logit, both taking a weight/cost function as input.
+To optimize traffic flow, the \verb+duaIterate.py+ tool executes several simulations (the number of simulation can be configured).
+For each simulation, the tool finds a set of alternative routes that reduce the travel time for all vehicles.
+These routes are defined based on the traffic information produced by the simulation.

+The following step consists of choosing routes in a set of alternatives.
+SUMO includes two route choice models: Gawron and Logit, both considering a weight/cost function.

-Gawron proposed a probabilistic approach in which each route choice is modeled by a discrete probability distribution~\cite{gawron_iterative_1998}.
+Gawron proposes a probabilistic approach in which each route choice is modeled by a discrete probability distribution~\cite{gawron_iterative_1998}.
 The algorithm takes in input the following parameters:

 \begin{itemize} \item the travel time along the used route in the previous simulation step, \item the sum of edge travel times for a set of alternative routes, \item the probability of choosing a route in the previous simulation step. \end{itemize}